-These 17 gadgets make great gifts
+These 17 gadgets and electronics make great gifts

 Solo Stove Bonfire

 Solo Stove offered soothing respite during the pandemic lockdowns with its well-designed, easy-to-maintain fire pits.
-The stainless steel, midsize Bonfire model provides consistent, low-smoke flames and minimal cleanup, for a cozy but still impressive fire that’s safe for backyards and campsites.
+The midsize stainless-steel Bonfire model provides consistent, low-smoke flames and minimal cleanup, for a cozy but still impressive fire that’s safe for backyards and campsites.
 The product—and its two other sizes, the 15-inch Ranger and 27-inch Yukon—uses an innovative ventilation system, funneling out heat and mitigating smoke as it burns.
 While our story on Solo Stove looks back to 2020, the most impressive elements of the product—its ingenious method of putting out heat and eliminating messy cleanup—remains the same.

 Loftie Alarm Clock

 In the spirit of breaking up with your phone before bedtime, Loftie’s sleek alarm clock has plenty of clever features in the service of sleep hygiene.
-From built-in bedtime stories and sound baths to a gentle, glowy nightlight, the device brings all those digital “musts” to your bedside table, without the outside chatter of social media and other to-dos.
+From built-in bedtime stories and sound baths to a gentle, glowy nightlight, the device brings all the digital “musts” to your bedside table, without the outside chatter of social media and other to-dos.
 From our review: “Since I moved house just a few weeks ago, my Loftie alarm clock is currently lost in a sea of boxes.
 I hadn’t realized how dependent on it I had become.
 I’m now back to mindlessly scrolling through TikTok before bed and waking up groggier than ever.
-I’m just waiting until I get to that fateful box and my Loftie and I can be reunited.
-I can’t wait to break up with my phone again.”
+I’m just waiting until I get to that fateful box and my Loftie and I can be reunited.”

 Therabody Wave Duo